 Be Alert to Avoid Moose on the Highway

-“Motorists hit 61 moose on Vermont highways during 2018,” said Fish & Wildlife Commissioner Louis Porter.
+“Motorists hit 47 moose on Vermont highways during 2019 and 30 so far this year,” said State Game Warden Major Justin Stedman.
 “We are asking drivers to be especially careful and for people to enjoy watching moose from a distance.
 Moose can be unpredictable and dangerous if you get too close and they feel cornered or get irritated.”

 Moose are a threat to motorists, but there are measures you can take to avoid hitting them, according to Fish & Wildlife: